Elmiron Class Action Lawsuit

 That, too, depends on your circumstances.
 We have represented clients in product liability matters that lasted only a few months, but we have also had cases that take over a year to resolve.
 As a general proposition, dangerous drug liability cases tend to take longer than average, because of the complexity of the factual and legal issues typically involved.

 Remember, too, that not all cases end in compensation.
 That is the goal, however, and the most reliable way to achieve that goal is to hire experienced, skilled, and resourceful legal counsel.
+Our law firm is representing many individuals in their Elmiron vision loss lawsuit.

 We also represent virtually all of our clients on a contingency basis.
 This means that we work for a percentage of the money that we ultimately help recover on our clients' behalf.
 Our clients pay nothing to us up-front, which means we only get paid if our clients get paid, too.